|

 fit with your new canvas is to make a new pattern using the actual

-boat.
+to the boat in most cases to do our best work.
 The exception to this might be hatch covers, sail covers, or

 other items that are non-tensioned.